 Once there is a lapse in appropriations, Departmental entities will continue operating using available balances in multi-year and no-year appropriations, trust funds, other permanent appropriations, fees, and the Working Capital Fund (i.e., ICASS) until these funds are insufficient to continue.
 During this time, operations will be restricted as noted in Section B above and on the following pages.
-However, all personnel employed by these entities will continue to work, carrying out their normal duties while keeping in mind the operating restrictions in Section B (beginning on page 13).
-No overtime is authorized for employees in Chapter 1, except in very limited circumstances and upon the written approval from the Under Secretary for Management and after consultation with L/EMP, to the extent that it is determined to be consistent with collective bargaining agreements, the Fair Labor Standards Act, and when applied to LE staff, consistent with local law.
-Supervisors may seek volunteers from among excepted employees to work in exchange for compensatory time only after consultation with L/EMP.
+However, all personnel employed by these entities will continue to work, carrying out their normal duties while keeping in mind the operating restrictions in Section B (beginning on page 14).
+No work requiring payment of overtime is authorized for employees in Chapter 1, except in very limited circumstances and upon the written approval from the appropriate Assistant Secretary and after consultation with L/EMP, to the extent that it is determined to be consistent with collective bargaining agreements, the Fair Labor Standards Act, and when applied to LE staff, consistent with local law.
+Supervisors may seek volunteers from among excepted employees to work in exchange for compensatory time off only after consultation with L/EMP.
+Bureaus should be aware that overtime is from the bureaumanaged budget.
+If the Bureau is in a lapse, Overtime may not be paid until a later date.